Your land is speaking. Are you listening?

 Jo Petroni

-I'm an architect and strategic advisor who helps people understand the places they're responsible for.
-My work bridges technical site analysis with contemplative practice, family dynamics with ecological systems, immediate decisions with multi-generational thinking.
+I'm a strategic advisor who helps people understand the places they're part of.
+My background is architecture, but the work happens before architectural decisions.
+Bridging technical site analysis with contemplative practice, family dynamics with ecological systems, immediate decisions with multi-generational thinking.

-I developed Listen to Your Land because I kept seeing the same pattern: people making major land and build decisions without understanding what they had.
+I keep seeing the same pattern.
+People making major land and build decisions without understanding the land.
 Not from lack of care, but from lack of a framework that integrated all the pieces.

 Based in France with global project experience.
 I work with inheritors, newcomers, developers, and families who recognize that land decisions shape the next century.